 Mark Stevenson was born in 1955, in California.

 At thirty-two Mark suffered an accident that left him partially crippled.
-What seemed a tragedy at the time, taught him important lessons, and gave him more time to paint.
-“There was a need to express my inner most thoughts and feelings in the colors and texture of oils and canvas,”says Stevenson.
-“Line and shape are distorted to create a sense of movement, depth and fun.”
-Mark says his is goal is to “bring joy, fun, and beauty to the world.”
+What seemed a tragedy at the time, taught him important lessons and gave him more time to paint.
+“There was a need to express my inner-most thoughts and feelings in the colors and texture of oils and canvas,” says Stevenson.
+“Line and shape are distorted to create a sense of movement, depth, and fun.”
+Mark wants to paint pictures that express who he is.
+He says his goal is to "bring joy, fun, and beauty to the world.”